Online Square-into-Square Packing: Conclusion

 \section{Conclusion}

 We have presented progress on two natural variants of packing squares into a square in an online fashion.
 The most immediate open question remains the critical packing density for a fixed container, where the correct value may actually be less than $1/2$.
+Even though we invested a considerable amount of work into establishing a lower bound greater than $1/3$, we believe that there are alternative schemes that could lead to further improvement.

 Online packing into a dynamic container remains wide open.
-There is still slack in both bounds, but probably more in the lower bound.
+There is still possible slack in both bounds; our feeling is that it should be easier to improve the lower bound rather than the upper bound, as there is still considerable room to employ more sophisticated recursive schemes, just like in the case of a fixed container.

 There are many interesting related questions.
 What is the critical density (offline and online) for packing circles into a unit square?
 This was raised by Demaine et al.~\cite{dfl-cpodi-11}.
 In an offline setting, there is a lower bound of $\pi/8=0.392\ldots$, and an upper bound of $\frac{2\pi}{(2+\sqrt{2})^2}=0.539\ldots$, which is conjectured to be tight.
 Another question is to consider the critical density as a function of the size of the largest object.
 In an offline context, the proof by Moon and Moser provides an answer, but little is known in an online setting.